ZecHub/zechub/site/Privacy_Tools/Secure_Messengers.md

-# INTRODUCTION
+# Secure Messengers

-From a bird's-eye view, it is clear that social media has a lot more in the bag to unravel.
-Yes!
-Since its inception, it has been a force to be reckon ed with.
-This article is centered on "secure messengers."
-From Telegram to Whatsapp to imessage, these messengers are empowering connectivity across the world.
-Prior to the blockchain technology, the entire world was already used to web1.0 and web2.0 - Just so you know, there has been a sudden surge of interest in web3.0.
-In web3.0, we believe in decentralization - users will have control over their data and private keys.

 ## End-to-end encryption

-Alright, let's reminisce!
-We know how daunting sending a message was in the early days; assume you want to send a secret letter to your friend but, you don't want anyone else to read it, not even the mailman that would deliver the message.
-That is where end-to-end encryption comes in - Simply put, End-to-end encryption is like locking the secret letter inside a magical box that only you and your friend have a private key for.
-Not even the mailman can have a peek at what the letter reads.

 In view of the secure messengers, end-to-end encryption exists to be a security method that keeps a conversation secured.
 As messages travel from one device to another, no one, including the communication application you're sending the message from, and third parties won't be able to read eligible messages.
 Additionally, many groundbreaking and prominent messaging service providers like Facebook, Whatsapp, and Zoom are already leveraging end-to-end encryption technology.
-Over the past few years, some of these providers have faced controversy with regard to the decision to adopt E2EE.
-With end-to-end encryption technology, messaging service providers won't be able to disclose user information from their services to authorities and essentially provide private messaging to individuals involved in illicit activities.

 ## Reasons why E2EE is necessary?